• PORTFOLIO

 For more info on my full service projects and how things work, see this link about my Full Service Design offering.

-I’m currently seeking projects where we can do one full room top to bottom, and use some fabulous wallpaper.
+I’m currently seeking local projects where we can do one full room top to bottom, maybe use some fabulous wallpaper!
 If you are local to me and want to go bold, contact me here.

 Are you designing your own remodeling projects?